 - Students: find jobs, get internships, do work-stints, participate in study programs

-So to sum up, the Guelph Conference welcomes all interested parties.
-Organic is a business where you can be a consumer, producer, researcher, product developer, trucker and retailer all at the same time !
+The Guelph Conference welcomes all interested parties.
+Ironically, or perhaps prophetically, you sometimes see that organic is a business where you can be a consumer, producer, researcher, product developer, trucker and retailer all at the same time !
 That’s organics!